undabot/json-api-symfony/README.md

 ### <a name='return-response'></a>How to return the JSON:API compliant response?

 To return JSON:API compliant response, you have to go through a couple of steps - what you need is read or write side and responder.
-Both read and write sides logically consist of several classes - the controller, an entry point of the request, the model used to create the entity or return requested information, and the entity that stores the data.
+Both read and write sides logically consist of several classes:
+* the controller, an entry point of the request
+* the model used to create the entity or return requested information
+* the entity that stores the data

 Responder serves as a glue, mapping the entities to models.

 Before going deeper into the read and write models, responders and controllers, it's a good idea to describe how we distinguish attributes from relations in our models.
 To recognise which property is attribute and which one is relation we use annotations.
 Each model should have one "main" annotation that determines its type, a top-level member for any resource object.
 This annotation is placed just above the class declaration, and it looks like this: